amplience/dc-extension-media-gallery/docs/features.md

 -   modified date ascending
 -   modified date descending
--   author ascending
+-   name ascending
--   author descending
+-   name descending
--   caption ascending
--   caption descending
+-   additional metadata ascending and descending

 After a collection has been sorted, you can manually re-order using drag-and-drop.